awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **Note**
 You may not need to choose some of the options in the **Input parameters** section\.
 This is because you targeted resources in multiple Regions and accounts by using tags or a resource group\.
 For example, if you chose the AWS\-RestartEC2Instance document, then you don't need to specify or choose instance IDs in the **Input parameters** section\.
 The Automation execution locates the instances to restart by using the tags you specified\.

-1. Use the options in the **Rate control** section to restrict the number of AWS resources that can execute the Automation within each account\-Region pair\.
+1. Use the options in the **Rate control** section to restrict the number of AWS resources that can run the Automation within each account\-Region pair\.

    In the **Concurrency** section, choose an option:
-   + Choose **targets** to enter an absolute number of targets that can execute the Automation workflow simultaneously\.
+   + Choose **targets** to enter an absolute number of targets that can run the Automation workflow simultaneously\.
-   + Choose **percentage** to enter a percentage of the target set that can execute the Automation workflow simultaneously\.
+   + Choose **percentage** to enter a percentage of the target set that can run the Automation workflow simultaneously\.

 1. In the **Error threshold** section, choose an option:
    + Choose **errors** to enter an absolute number of errors allowed before Automation stops sending the workflow to other resources\.